aringadre76/aringadre76.github.io/README.md

 - **Technical Skills**: Overview of my programming languages, frameworks, and development practices.
 - **Experience**: Highlights of my professional journey, including significant contributions and achievements.
 - **Hobbies & Interests**: Personal passions like card magic and gaming, featuring my favorite games and hobbies.
-- **Responsive Design**: Fully optimized for desktop and mobile viewing.

 ## Technologies Used